Master of Science/Postgraduate Diploma in International Shipping and Transport Logistics

 - The Chartered Institute of Purchasing and Supply, UK

-- Suitable candidates may be invited to attend admission interviews.
-Online applications have to be submitted before end of January 2017 in order to catch up with the 1st round of interview in mid February 2017.
+- Shortlisted candidates may be invited to attend admission interviews.
+Applications submitted before the end of December 2018 catch up the 1st round of interview in mid January 2019.
 Other rounds of interviews will also be conducted afterwards.

 - Classes are normally scheduled on weekday evenings in three semesters (including an optional Summer Term) within an academic year.
 However, there might be occasional delivery in daytime or in short block mode over weekends.